 Schools are required to keep student course enrolment details in TRACS up to date and accurate throughout the year.

-Schools need to have their own policies and procedures on student movement between courses, including how the course content and work requirements of the new course will be completed.
+As part of a school’s response to Standard 10 of the TASC Standards for Providers, schools need to have their own policies and procedures on student movement between courses, including how the course content and work requirements of the new course will be completed.
 These documents should be shared with students and TASC may request to view your policies and procedures as part of Quality assurance activities.

 Students who change courses need to be exposed to all the course content for that course and brought up to date with learnings they missed.
-Work already completed may be able to be re-assessed by mapping the content across the courses and assessing the completed work against the standards in the new course (particularly if the courses are in the same learning area but are different levels).
+Work already completed may be able to be re-assessed by mapping the content across the courses and assessing the completed work against the standards in the new course (particularly if the courses are in the same learning area but are at different levels).

-Schools cannot make course movement changes (move students into a new/another TASC course or withdraw students from a course) after set dates in the second-half of the school year.
+Schools cannot make course movement changes (move students into a new/another TASC course, or withdraw students from a course) after set dates in the second-half of the school year.
 After the course movement closing dates, any subsequent change of enrolment into a TASC course requires TASC approval and evidence of the management of the course change.
 This recognises the significant obstacles to having a successful change into a course so late in the school year.

 Support available